The Watchtower Society's 'Theocratic Warfare' doctrine, says it's commendable to cover up 'incriminating information'.

 'While malicious lying is definitely condemned in the Bible, this does not mean that a person is under obligation to divulge truthful information to people who are not entitled to it. ...
 Evidently the course of Abraham, Isaac, Rahab, and Elisha in misdirecting or in withholding full facts from nonworshipers of Jehovah must be viewed in the same light. ' Insight On The Scriptures, Volume 2, 1988 pages 244-245.

+'Jesus did not always disclose the full truth, especially when revealing all the facts could have brought unnecessary harm to himself or his disciples.
+Still, even at such times, he did not lie.
+Instead, he chose either to say nothing or to divert the conversation in another direction.—Matthew 15:1-6; 21:23-27; John 7:3-10.
 Faithful men and women mentioned in the Bible, such as Abraham, Isaac, Rahab, and David, were likewise shrewd and cautious when dealing with potential enemies.
 (Genesis 20:11-13; 26:9; Joshua 2:1-6; 1 Samuel 21:10-14) The Bible classifies such men and women as faithful worshipers whose lives were characterized by obedience.
 That makes them worthy of imitation.'—Romans 15:4; Hebrews 11:8-10, 20, 31, 32-39.
 Awake Feb 8, 2000, pp 20,21

 'Jehovah was certainly pleased that Rahab protected the spies, as the Bible tells us at Hebrews 11:31.'
-WT Aug 1, 2009, Article: 'Teach Your Children Rahab Listened to the News'.
+Watchtower Aug 1, 2009, Article: 'Teach Your Children Rahab Listened to the News'.
 Also see the above quotes with references to Rahab.

 'Does being truthful with others mean that we must disclose every detail to whoever asks us a question?
 Not necessarily. ...
 Jehovah’s people need to be on guard against apostates and other wicked men who use trickery or cunning for selfish purposes.'
-WT June 15, 2009, Article: 'Speak Truth With Your Neighbor', par 6
+Watchtower June 15, 2009, Article: 'Speak Truth With Your Neighbor', par 6

 'when individuals are drawn together by a mutual love for God, their friendship will be unshakable.
 If misunderstandings arise, true friends will treat each other in a way that pleases Jehovah.
 If opposers of God try to cause divisions, these enemies discover that friendships among true Christians are unbreakable.
 Throughout history, servants of Jehovah have proved their willingness to face death rather than betray one another.'
-WT Oct 15, 2009, Article: 'Maintaining Friendships in a Loveless World', par 4.
+Watchtower Oct 15, 2009, Article: 'Maintaining Friendships in a Loveless World', par 4.

-- Now that you know what the organization has said about withholding incriminating information, will you trust them?
+Now that you know what the organization has said about withholding incriminating information, will you trust them?

-- The secret book for JW Elders only.
+The secret book for JW Elders only.
 Why are you not allowed to read it

-- Jehovah's Theocratic Organization.
+Jehovah's Theocratic Organization.
 Find out how their 'theocratic government' works